AIIS offers intensive, immersion-based training in modern and classical South Asian languages at multiple sites in India.

 - One Semester Programs (Download details)

 - Mughal Persian

 In addition, instruction may be arranged in other languages:

 The AIIS Language Program offers nine-month academic year, summer and semester courses at elementary to advanced levels in many languages, including several that are rarely taught outside of India.
 The eligibility requirements vary depending on the particular program.
 Students who have successfully completed two years of language training and who seek intensive immersion instruction within a target-language environment work toward an advanced-to-superior level of proficiency.
-Applications for AIIS language programs are available in mid-October and are due in late January; the selection process is finished in late March.
+Applications for AIIS language programs are available in mid-October and are due by December 31; the selection process is finished by late February.
 Academic-year program students may compete for full fellowships funded through the U.S. Department of Education; summer program applicants should seek funding from their home institutions or through the Critical Language Scholarships program (for Hindi, Punjabi, and Urdu), but may also be considered for a limited number of partial scholarships from AIIS.